Ky. Derby winner gives Pletcher training scare

 "They're both traveling well," said Asmussen.
 "They came out of the Derby in good shape.
 We obviously feel very good about both of them.
 I just wanted them to turn off, not to be overly aggressive and to be relaxed.
 We're fit.
 We just want to be in a nice rhythm and moving well."

-Lookin At Lee, owned by L and N Racing LLC, enjoyed far more success that his stablemate in the Kentucky Derby when finishing second to Always Dreaming after a relatively clean inside trip.
+Lookin At Lee, owned by L and N Racing LLC, enjoyed far more success than his stablemate in the Kentucky Derby when finishing second to Always Dreaming after a relatively clean inside trip.
 Hence, a Calumet Farm homebred, could do no better than 11th after struggling over the sloppy track.

 Asmussen said he knew Hence was in trouble before the Derby had gone a quarter-mile.